Kurento/kurento/source/tutorials.rst

 - **Node.js**: These show applications where clients interact with an application server based on Node.js technology.
-The application server holds the logic orchestrating the communication among the clients and controling Kurento Server capabilities for them.
+The application server holds the logic orchestrating the communication among the clients and controlling Kurento Server capabilities for them.

-- **Java**: These show applications where clients interact with an application server based on Java EE technology.
-The application server hold the logic orchestrating the communication among the clients and controling Kurento Server capabilities for them.

 .. note::